Docker tools

 CLI

-commands will emit errors and certain newer features are not yet available on Triton.
-We advise you to use triton-docker
+However, some docker commands will emit errors and certain newer features are not yet available on Triton.
+See the Divergance document for details on differences between Docker on Linux and Triton Docker.

 Docker is an open source project and therefore can be released with bugs which will cause problems on Triton.